CyberCX Unmasks China-linked AI Disinformation Capability on X →

 The credentials Achilles’ heel

 As part of our reconnaissance, we also dive deep into exposed corporate credentials.
-With such a large – and, unfortunately growing – body of historical Australian data breaches to trawl through, it’s rare that we don’t uncover a few corporate credentials.
+With such a large – and, unfortunately growing – body of historical Australian cyber security data breaches to trawl through, it’s rare that we don’t uncover a few corporate credentials.
 This is evidenced by our findings that 83% of participants had compromised accounts.
 However, as many security practitioners would say, data ages and the leaks become irrelevant.

 Or do they?
 While we found past credential breaches that were no longer ‘active’, we also found multiple cases of users recycling their credentials with simple permutations – often a by-product of aggressive password expiry policies making users regularly, and unimaginatively, update them.